 5-star sustainable basics, from underwear to loungewear and tanks.
 Use code TIKTOK20 for 20% off♬ Promoted Music - Parade

-Its campaign was handled by Darya Dziadzenka, a growth marketing manager at Parade.
-Darya gave us some insight into how she ran the campaign, including how it set its goal and created the actual video ads, and advice for budding TikTok marketers.
+Parade’s TikTok ad campaign was executed by Darya Dziadzenka, a growth marketing manager at the company.
+Darya gave us some insight into how she ran the campaign, including how it set its goal and created the actual video ads, and some advice for budding TikTok marketers.

 Parade tried a variety of goals for its campaign, including a mid-funnel approach that was simply optimized for getting a potential customer to initiate a checkout.
 But at the end of the day, Darya says conversion became their goal.

 “It’s one of the strongest growth channels for us,” she says.
 “So the complete purchase was the conversion goal.”